 Alec P, ECOS User

 I buy these because I have chronic UTIs and infections.
 I also have an intolerance to chemicals.
-After doing a lot of research on detergent ingredients, I found this to less harmful as many others.
+After doing a lot of research on detergent ingredients, I found this to be less harmful as many others.
 However, this product isn't very good for getting any stains out of clothes.
 Will definitely need to pretreat any stains — even ones which usually wash right out.

 When you’re buying an eco-friendly detergent product, there are certain criteria you should look for in the brand:

 Most laundry soaps (even the “earth friendly” stuff) are super watered down.
 Truly eco-conscious detergents will be made at a high concentration, producing less waste and allowing you to get more bang for your buck.

 The Puracy Natural Detergent is a good example of this — it’s 10 times concentrated, so a small amount goes a long way and saves you money.

 Manufacturers should be practising what they preach, and this applies to their packaging too.
 Ideally, the product bottles should be made from recycled plastic and the bottles themselves should be recyclable.